rico666/btcx-ln/doc/getting-started/advanced-setup/bitcoin-core.md

 ---
-title: Bitcoin Core
+title: Bitcoin-PoCX Node
 slug: bitcoin-core
 privacy:
   view: public
 ---

-# Using a pruned Bitcoin Core node
+# Using a pruned Bitcoin-PoCX node

-Core Lightning requires JSON-RPC access to a fully synchronized `bitcoind` in order to synchronize with the Bitcoin network.
+BTCX Lightning requires JSON-RPC access to a fully synchronized Bitcoin-PoCX node (`bitcoind`) in order to synchronize with the Bitcoin-PoCX network.

 Access to ZeroMQ is not required and `bitcoind` does not need to be run with `txindex` like other implementations.

 The lightning daemon will poll `bitcoind` for new blocks that it hasn't processed yet, thus synchronizing itself with `bitcoind`.

-If `bitcoind` prunes a block that Core Lightning has not processed yet, e.g., Core Lightning was not running for a prolonged period, then `bitcoind` will not be able to serve the missing blocks, hence Core Lightning will not be able to synchronize anymore and will be stuck.
+If `bitcoind` prunes a block that BTCX Lightning has not processed yet, e.g., BTCX Lightning was not running for a prolonged period, then `bitcoind` will not be able to serve the missing blocks, hence BTCX Lightning will not be able to synchronize anymore and will be stuck.

-In order to avoid this situation you should be monitoring the gap between Core Lightning's blockheight using `lightning-cli getinfo` and `bitcoind`'s blockheight using `bitcoin-cli getblockchaininfo`.
+In order to avoid this situation you should be monitoring the gap between BTCX Lightning's blockheight using `lightning-cli getinfo` and `bitcoind`'s blockheight using `bitcoin-cli getblockchaininfo`.
 If the two blockheights drift apart it might be necessary to intervene.

-# Connecting to Bitcoin Core remotely
+# Connecting to Bitcoin-PoCX remotely

 You can use _trusted_ third-party plugins as bitcoin backends instead of using your own node.